-The Academy of Business & Retail Management Research is fully committed to transparency in regards to the issue of copyright and copyright ownership.
+International Journal of Higher Education Management (IJHEM) is fully committed to transparency in regards to the issue of copyright and copyright ownership.
 Authors who submit papers to the International Journal of Higher Education Management (IJHEM) retain ownership of their original material.
 Although as part of the open access process authors permit other individuals, organisations and institutions to access the said material.
 Whilst other parties may well access materials if they quote from them they are expected to fully credit the author/authors.
 It is important to remember that the rights of authors are granted and apply only to articles for which you are named as the author or co-author.
 The author's rights include the following:

 - The right to make copies of the article for your own personal use (including in the course of academic teaching and other scholarly endeavours)

 - The right to reproduce and distribute copies of the article (including in electronic form) for personal use

 - The right to present the article at conferences and meeting and distribute copies at such gatherings

 - You have patent and trademark rights to any process or procedure described in the article that was formulated by the author/authors

 - The right to include the article in full or in part in a thesis or dissertation provided that this is not published commercially